-Community Relations and Engagement
+Community Relations and Marketing

 Serve as the main spokesperson for the Fenton by consistently and clearly articulating a compelling case for support to various audiences, community leaders, donors and prospective donors, corporate interests, grantors, and others.
 Develop relationships with media partners to ensure that Fenton events are covered consistently, and that the desired messaging is being reported on.

 Oversee the development of marketing strategies, content, graphics, compelling material, etc. with the support of staff.
 Attend community, government, and tourism promotion meetings as a representative of the Fenton, and work actively to build cohorts and partnerships to help get the Fenton noticed by new audiences.
 Support the development and implementation of a strong organizational brand in all media and organizational communications.